Sam Mackinnon: Coaching career

 On 30 July 2017, Mackinnon returned to the Brisbane Bullets as an assistant coach.
 He remained as an assistant with the Bullets until 2020, when he moved into the front office.
 In November 2022, he took on the role of the Bullets' interim head coach after the team parted ways with James Duncan.
 He handed over the interim coach reins to Greg Vanderjagt on 13 December 2022.
 His tenure as General Manager of Basketball at the Bullets ended in February 2023.

 In May 2023, Mackinnon was appointed assistant coach of the South East Melbourne Phoenix for two seasons.

 In September 2023, Mackinnon was appointed head coach of the Taranaki Airs in the New Zealand NBL ahead of the 2024 season.

 On 13 October 2024, Mackinnon was elevated to the Phoenix's interim head coach after the club fired Mike Kelly following a 0–5 start to the 2024–25 NBL season.
 He served as interim coach in three games and went 2–1.
 He returned to his role as an assistant following round six.
 On 24 March 2025, he parted ways with the Phoenix.

-He re-joined the Taranaki Airs as head coach for the 2025 season.
+Mackinnon re-joined the Taranaki Airs as head coach for the 2025 season.

+On 31 March 2026, Mackinnon was appointed head coach of the Southside Melbourne Flyers of the Women's National Basketball League (WNBL) for the 2026–27 season.